-Our cutting-edge research draws on world-class facilities at the University of Camrbidge and the Cambridge Biomedical Research Centre; We offer a highly collaborative, dynamic, and international research environment, working with partners from the NHS, Integrated Care Boards, Industry and leading UK universities as part of Dementias Platform UK (www.dementiasplatform.uk).
+Our cutting-edge research draws on world-class facilities at the University of Cambridge, the Cambridge Biomedical Research Centre and the UK Dementia Research Institute.
+We offer a highly collaborative, dynamic, and international research environment, working with partners from the NHS, Integrated Care Boards, Industry and leading UK universities as part of Dementias Platform UK (www.dementiasplatform.uk).